m-rlt-n/flipping_the_script/README.md

         (2) The SparkML models are actually not implemented in the speed layer right now.
 The speed layer assigns a flat 50.0 `perdicted_risk_percentile` to all streamed records and then writes to HBase.
 It's an intuitive (and probably fun) place to start, and I didn't prioritize it with the time I had.
     The code is checked into the `speed_layer` sub-directory.
 - ### Spark ML
-    I copy the two-part modeling appraoch used by Meyer, et al. mechanically, but with exceedingly low fidelity.
+    I copy the two-part modeling approach used by Meyer, et al. mechanically, but with exceedingly low fidelity.
 Again, ML was not the focus here.
     How I would extend this: If I find time to jump back into this repo, this will be the first place I go.
-It seems like HBART will be non-trivial to implment in SparkML.
+It seems like HBART will be non-trivial to implement in SparkML.
 So, should be fun!
     The code is checked into the `prediction` sub-directory.
 There are two SparkML models (one for each step) which are called by both the batch layer and the speed layer
 - ### Web App
-    The web app (descripbed above) is implemented in JavaScript with a few other bolt-ons to handle hmtl rendering.
+    The web app (described above) is implemented in JavaScript with a few other bolt-ons to handle hmtl rendering.
 I was basically editing html templates to pull this together.
     The code is checked into the `app` sub-directory.

 ## Citations: